This is the fifth annual Modern Slavery Act Statement made by Chelsea FC plc on behalf of itself and its UK subsidiary companies (the Group).

 We have a whistleblowing policy in place to allow employees to help us tackle corruption and crime, including modern slavery.
 Employees, and anybody connected with us, are encouraged to speak up if they have concerns about slavery in our business or within our supply chain.

-In 2016 we reviewed our anti-slavery compliance procedures and updated our template licensing agreements, supplier agreements and other standard terms of business to include express terms requiring our counterparties to comply with all applicable laws relating to anti-slavery and human trafficking, to include similar requirements in their own contracts, and to notify us if they become aware of any slavery or human trafficking in their own supply chains.
+Our template licensing agreements, supplier agreements and other standard terms of business include express terms requiring our counterparties to comply with all applicable laws relating to anti-slavery and human trafficking, to include similar requirements in their own contracts, and to notify us if they become aware of any slavery or human trafficking in their own supply chains.

 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps taken by the Group to prevent modern slavery and human trafficking in our business and supply chain.